Miami Grand Prix (tennis)

-The Miami Grand Prix is a defunct men's tennis tournament founded in 1935 as the Miami Beach Pro Championships then revived in 1948, then 1968 when it was part of the WCT Circuit from 1968, 1971–1974 and the Grand Prix tennis circuit from 1977–1978.
-The event was played on outdoor asphalt hard courts in 1935, 1948, 1968, 1971–1974, then switching to outdoor clay courts in 1977, and becoming an indoor carpet courts event in 1978.
+The Miami Grand Prix is a defunct men's tennis tournament founded in 1968 as the WCT Miami Pro Championships when it was part of the WCT Circuit from 1968, 1971–1974 and the Grand Prix tennis circuit from 1977–1978.
+The event was played on outdoor asphalt hard courts in 1968, 1971–1974, then switching to outdoor clay courts in 1977, and becoming an indoor carpet courts event in 1978.
 The tournament was last held in Hollywood, Miami, Florida, United States.

 History

-The tournament first had it origins in the Miami Beach Pro Championships held in February 1935 that was staged one time.
-In March 1948 a revived Miami Pro Championships was held in Miami Beach, Florida for one edition only.
-In February 1968 that event was revived as the WCT Miami Pro Championships.
+In February 1968 the event was named the WCT Miami Pro Championships, also referred to as the Miami Tennis Classic.
 The tournament was discontinued again, but was revived as the Aventura Tennis Classic in 1971, a WCT event held in Aventura Florida.
 In 1972 the tournament was rebranded again as the Saga Bay Tennis Classic and was played in Hollywood, Florida until 1974 when it was discontinued again, and ceased to part of the WCT Circuit.
 In 1977 the event was reestablished as the Miami Grand Prix Tennis Classic, a one star category ILTF Grand Prix Circuit event that was played in Hollywood, Miami, Florida, United States until the end of its run.
 In 1978 it was branded as the Miami Grand Prix Coca Cola Classic for sponsorship reasons.